East Coast College and Lowestoft Sixth Form stands against racism

 The information on this page was created in collaboration with Newham 6th Form, Highlands School Enfield and Mulberry School for Girls.

 Our students have asked us the following questions:

-BLM is an organisation and movement that campaigns against racism and violence aimed at Black people.
+BLM is an organisation and movement that campaigns against racism and violence aimed at black people.
 It was set up after the murder of Trayvon Martin in 2013 went unpunished in the USA.
 It is an international human rights movement.
-It holds protests speaking out against police killings of Black people and broader issues such as racial profiling, police brutality, white supremacy and racial inequality in the US.
-On the Black Lives Matter website they say this is done by ‘combating and countering acts of violence, creating space for Black imagination and innovation, and centreing Black joy’.
-It is a movement working to achieve Civil Rights.
+It holds protests speaking out against police killings of black people and broader issues such as racial profiling, police brutality, white supremacy and racial inequality in the US.
+On the Black Lives Matter website they say this is done by ‘combating and countering acts of violence, creating space for black imagination and innovation, and centring black joy’.
+It is a movement working to achieve civil rights.